๐Ÿฆž Massachusetts Eviction Notice Laws

 Answer Date / Discovery

 The tenant may file an answer raising defenses.
 Discovery period follows.
-Mediation may be offered.
+Mediation may be offered by the court.

 5